ulissesf/qmassa/README.md

 | ------ | ------------------------------------------- |
 | SMEM   | System memory resident / System memory used |
 | VRAM   | Device memory resident / Device memory used |

+The VRAM data is only displayed for DRM clients on discrete GPUs.

 ## Acknowledgements